riffomonas/RR_R25_2014/research_plan.md

   published

 **Autotutorial 4: Making a computational notebook collaborative**

-* Rationale:

-* Incoming:
+***Rationale:*** By definition, science is an iterative and collaborative search to explain the world around us.
+Although making an analysis reproducible and automated are great, that is only part of the mission.
+By making the raw data and code publicly accessible, it increases collaboration within and between research groups.
+This also helps to insure that not only is an analysis reproducible, but that it is also done well.

+***Incoming:***
 * Knowledge:
   * Familiarity with the scientific method as an iterative process
-    * Knowledge of different types of databases
+  * Knowledge of different types of public databases
-    * Experience requesting strains and reagents from others
+  * Experience requesting strains and reagents from others for wetlab-based experiments
-  * Misconceptions:
-    * The end goal is a paper, rather than the next paper going forward
+* Misconceptions: The end goal of a project is a paper, rather than buildign to the next paper

-  * Conceptually difficult:
+***Conceptually difficult material:***
-    * Releasing data into the wild
+* Releasing data to the public
-    * Making analysis accessible to PI or those that don't understand code
+* Making analysis accessible to the research supevisor or those that do not understand code

-* Learning goals:
+***Learning goals:***
-  * Primary: Science is an iterative process, were reproducibility is only the starting point to moving the field forward
+* *Primary:* Science is an iterative process, were reproducibility is only the starting point to moving the field forward
-  * Secondary: Understand how to use technology to engage in peer review of computational analysis
+* *Secondary:* Understand how to use technology to engage in peer review of computational analysis
-  * Topic/technology: GitHub.
-It's free, popular, has a lot of features, for academic users their repositories can be made public
+* *Technology:* GitHub is used throughout this autotutorial because it's free, popular, has a lot of features, and for academic users their repositories can be made private or public

-* Learning outcomes:
+***Learning outcomes:***
 * Appreciate the value of different platforms for archiving raw data
 * Experience forking, modifying, and submitting/receiving pull requests
 * Articulate the strengths and weaknesses of different open source licenses

-* Activities:
+***Activities:***
-  * Case study 1: A research group has their paper accepted at NatureScienceCell and another researcher that is perceived as being a competitor reaches out to them to get access to their raw data and data analysis pipeline.
+* **Case study 1:** A research group has their paper accepted at NatureScienceCell and another researcher that is perceived as being a competitor reaches out to them to get access to their raw data and data analysis pipeline.
 What would you suggest?
 How would you argue?
+This case study emphasizes the importance of science as an iterative and collaborative affair.
-  * Presentation: Open science - licensing, open vs. closed source code
+* **Presentation:** Discussion of open science concepts including licensing and open vs. closed source code
-  * Discussion: Does your laboratory have a consistent practice on whether to make repositories public or private during development?
+* **Reflection:** Does your laboratory have a consistent practice on whether to make repositories public or private during development?
 What license does your lab prefer?
 Why?
-  * Go explore: Journals vary in their requirements for making data accessible and methods transparent.
+* **Go explore:** Journals vary in their requirements for making data accessible and methods transparent.
 Go to the websites for your five favorite journals and describe their policies.
 Which of the journals seems the most "open"?
-  * Case study 2: Congratulations, you just published a paper with reproducible analyses!
+* **Case study 2:** Congratulations, you just published a paper with reproducible analyses!
 What hurdles remain to being fully reproducible?
-Making the data and source code accessible.
-Where to make the data/source code available what are the strengths and weaknesses of each?
+This case study will get the participants to realize that they now have to make their data and source code accessible and that there are limitations and benefits to the various approaches
-  * Presentation: Overview of storage possibilities including personal lab servers, public databases, and commercial options (e.g. DataDrayd, FigShare, Amazon, GitHub)
+* **Presentation:** Overview of storage possibilities including personal lab servers, public databases, and commercial options (e.g. DataDrayd, FigShare, Amazon, GitHub)
-  * Go explore: Look at your five favorite papers.
+* **Go explore:** Look at your five favorite papers.
 How accessible are the original raw data?
 Are there metadata about the data?
 Is the analysis pipeline available?
-  * Demonstration: submitting data to a commercial repository
+* **Presentation:** Submitting data to a commercial repository
-  * Activity: submit a data file to DataDryad and automate the retrieval of that file
+* **Activity:** Submit a data file to DataDryad and automate the retrieval of that file
-  * Demonstration: creating a presence on GitHub; pull/push workflow
+* **Demonstration:** Creating a presence on GitHub; pull/push workflow
-  * Activity: post repository to GitHub
+* **Activity:** Post repository to GitHub
-  * Demonstration: forking/pull requests, code review
+* **Demonstration:** Forking, pull requests, and code review
-  * Activity: collaborative coding, code review
+* **Activity:** Collaborative coding, code review
-  * Extend: post your repository to GitHub, pick a license, and privacy setting.
+* **Extend:** Post your repository to GitHub, pick a license, and privacy setting.
-  * Extend: engage your PI or labmates in conducting code review of each other's code
+* **Extend:** engage your PI or labmates in conducting code review of each other's code

-* Assessment:
+***Assessment:***
 * Time spent on case studies and presentations
 * Go explore results
-  * How well results match what we're looking for in the canned activities
+* How well results match what we are looking for in the canned activities
 * Demonstration that they got data in and out of DataDryad
-  * Have they setup their repository?
+* Have they setup their public repository?
-  * How many repositories in their account after 30, 50, 100 days?
+* How many repositories in their account after 30, 50, or 100 days?
 * Number and frequency of forks and pull requests in the "Extend" activities
-  * Indication from future publications that automated analyses are being published? ($$$)
+* Indication from future publications that automated analyses are being published

-Alternative topics
-* Blogging
-* Presentations
-* LaTex

 ## Evaluation Plan